farihaa1/typescript-assignment/readme.md

 **_Final Thoughts_**

-1.any provides maximum flexibility but sacrifices type safety, making it useful in quick-and-dirty situations or integrating external data.
+1. any provides maximum flexibility but sacrifices type safety, making it useful in quick-and-dirty situations or integrating external data.
-2.unknown is a safer alternative to any, enforcing type checks before performing operations on unknown data.
+2. unknown is a safer alternative to any, enforcing type checks before performing operations on unknown data.
-3.never is used for functions or values that never return, representing unreachable code or errors.
+3. never is used for functions or values that never return, representing unreachable code or errors.